syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * week

-Sets the current view of the Scheduler.
-The scheduler displays initially with the view which is specified here.
-The available views are day, week, workweek and month, from which any one of the required view can be set to the scheduler.
+Sets the current view of the Schedule.
+The schedule initially displays with the view that is specified here.
+The available views are day, week, workweek and month, from that you can set any one of the required view to the Schedule.

 #### Example

-To set the current view as **Day** for Scheduler,
+To set the current view as **Day** for Schedule,

 {% highlight html %}